axone-protocol/docs/docs/nodes/installation.md

 # Installation

-You'll find below the available ways of getting needed the `okp4d` binary to start a node.
+You'll find below the available ways of getting the needed the `okp4d` binary to start a node.

 ## Supported platforms